 Encounters with these groups leave women feeling intimidated, distressed and, in some cases, too scared to get to their appointment.

-That’s why we kept pushing for new legislation to introduce buffer zones around clinics.
-A buffer zone would mean that certain activities could not take place within 150 meters of abortion clinics – effectively ending the harassment of women outside clinics.
+That’s why we kept pushing for new legislation to introduce safe access zones around clinics.
+A safe access zone would mean that certain activities could not take place within 150 metres of abortion clinics – ending the harassment of women outside clinics.

 This map details anti-abortion activity reported outside clinics in the UK from 2018 onwards.
-50 clinics and hospitals in England and Wales were targeted by these groups over the course of just under 4 years.
+50 clinics and hospitals in England and Wales have been targeted by these groups over the course of 5 years.